 If you're planning a trip to Moscow, chances are you're planning on seeing the famous Red Square — here's what you can't miss.

-With its rich history, magical atmosphere, and its variety of beautiful architecture, it is easy to see why so many people are traveling to Russia and quickly falling in to love with this incredible square.
-This square is a truly fascinating place, but what exactly can you see while you're there?!
-Keep reading to learn about all the must see's of this beautiful historic place.
+With its rich history, magical atmosphere, and beautiful architecture, it is easy to see why so many people are traveling to Russia and quickly falling in love!

 - The Iberian Gate

 - St. Basil's Cathedral

 - Statue of Minin and Pozharsky

 - Lenin Mausoleum

 - State Hall Museum

 The Iberian Gate

 Also known as the Resurrection Gate, the Iberian Gate is the main entrance to the square.
 Built in 1535, this red-brick gate connects the north-western end of Red Square with Manege Square.